GRAINS-Corn up as U.S. crop ratings ease, soy slips on planting outlook

 * Drier, warmer U.S. forecast drags down soy

-* USDA sees crop conditions below forecasts (Adds soybeans turning lower, analyst comments, changes dateline from HAMBURG)
+* USDA sees crop conditions below forecasts (Adds wheat turning lower, corn paring gains, adds closing prices.)

 By Barbara Smith

-CHICAGO, June 25 (Reuters) - Chicago corn futures rose for a second straight day on Tuesday after the U.S. Department of Agriculture (USDA) said the condition of U.S. crops deteriorated last week following rain.
+CHICAGO, June 25 (Reuters) - Chicago corn futures rose for a second straight day on Tuesday after the U.S. Department of Agriculture said the condition of U.S. crops deteriorated last week following rain, although gains were pared late in the session on improving weather.

 Soybeans turned lower on forecasts for a window of warmer and drier weather that could accelerate planting by some Midwest farmers, potentially boosting supplies this autumn.